Robust Explainer Recommendation for Time Series Classification: Related Work

-\paragraph{Perturbation-based Explanation.} This type of methods infuse noise into the data to create data variations and to infer the respective degree of data points importance.
+\paragraph{Perturbation-based Explanation.} This type of methods infuse noise into the data to create data variations and to infer the degree of data point importance \cite{CASTRO20091726, ABANDA2022109366}.
 Notable methods are Feature Occlusion \cite{Suresh2017ClinicalNetworks} and LIME \cite{Ribeiro2016WhyClassifier}.

-\paragraph{Explanations by Other Approaches.} The work \cite{Lundberg2017APredictions } proposed SHAP - a unique way to explain any machine learning model using a game theoretic approach, in which all feature coalitions are evaluated.
+One of the most popular post-hoc explanation methods is SHAP \cite{Lundberg2017APredictions} - a unique way to explain any machine learning model using a game theoretic approach, in which all feature coalitions are evaluated.
 Feature importance is then calculated using the classic Shapley value \cite{Strumbelj2014ExplainingContributions}.
+Figures \ref{fig:coffee-example} and \ref{fig:gunpoint-example} show an example of the saliency map explanation obtained by applying SHAP to the MrSEQL classifier to get a post-hoc explanation for each of the Coffee and GunPoint datasets from the UCR Archive \cite{Dau2018TheArchive}.